Your home network is a possible treasure trove for cyber attackers:

 If you don’t have a VPN set up yet, or if you’re considering changing your VPN provider, The Best VPN is a great source of independent and objective reviews to help you choose the best.

 The best VPN providers have apps for your PCs, phones, and tablets that make everything easy to use.
-No computer nerd knowledge necessary.
+VPN software can also be configured on the router to secure all devices on your home network.
+No individual installation required.

 4. Configure Your Firewalls